 Try the recipe from Hurry the Food Up.

 This dinner is such a cozy, warm treat during the winter months.
 Another recipe that makes great use of shredded chicken, these chicken-stuffed sweet potatoes taste best with buffalo sauce, in my opinion, but barbecue chicken would absolutely work, too.
 The sweetness of the potatoes alongside the savory chicken and healthy blue cheese dressing (my favorite is a Greek yogurt blue cheese dressing) makes this one a definite winner.
 This is a high-protein, low-fat meal, and it will definitely fill you up.
 I like to round out this meal with a side of steamed or roasted broccoli, too.

 Not only do these protein balls pack some serious protein, but they are the perfect treat to satisfy any sweet tooth.
 They really take only ten minutes to make (I promise), and they will keep in your fridge for weeks.
-When you’re feeling that craving for something sweet, just munch on one of these balls and not only will you feel satisfied, but you’ll be treating your body to an energy boost.
+When you’re feeling that craving for something sweet, just munch on one of these balls.
+Not only will you feel satisfied, but you’ll be treating your body to an energy boost.
 Plus, you’re saving so much money by not spending a fortune on protein bars at the grocery store.